 In 1889 the first electric elevator was constructed.

-In 1887 the year 1887, an electric elevator that had doors that could be closed to the shaft of an elevator was patent-protected.
+In 1887, an electric elevator featuring shaft-closing doors received a patent.
 This innovation made elevators safer.

 A variety of changes to the design of elevators and their installation were due to the massive advancements in electronic systems throughout World War II.